Zamiell/isaac-faq/Mod-Organization.md

 end
 ```

 This is referred to as "informal" scoping.
 Our code is now much easier to reason about and debug.
 However, it is still technically *possible* for another file to modify the variables of item 1.
-But everyone on the team agrees to not do that.
+But everyone on the team could agree to not do that.

 <br />